ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/cell-rendering/index.md

 <grid-example title='Dynamic Rendering Component' name='dynamic-rendering-component' type='mixed' options='{ "exampleHeight": 335, "extras": ["fontawesome"] }'></grid-example>

-## Provided Cell Renderers
+## Provided Cell Components

-The grid comes with some provided cell renderers out of the box.
-These cell renderers cover some common complex cell rendering requirements.
+The grid comes with some Cell Components out of the box.
+These provided components cover common some common complex cell rendering requirements.

-- [Group Cell Renderer](/group-cell-renderer/): For showing group details with expand & collapse functionality when using any of the [Row Grouping](/grouping/), [Master Detail](/master-detail/) or [Tree Data](/tree-data/).
+- [Group Cell Component](/group-cell-renderer/): For showing group details with expand & collapse functionality when using any of the [Row Grouping](/grouping/), [Master Detail](/master-detail/) or [Tree Data](/tree-data/).

 - [Show Change Cell Renderers](/change-cell-renderers/): For animating changes when data is changing.

 - [Checkbox Cell Renderer](#checkbox-cell-renderer): For displaying boolean values with a checkbox.

-### Checkbox Cell Renderer
+## Checkbox Cell Renderer

 Simple renderer for boolean values that uses the standard HTML checkbox `input`.
 The renderer also allows editing.